 Raven: Uncommonly Intelligent Bird, Symbol Of Providence, Wisdom And Prophecy

-A. Sutherland - AncientPages.com - Raven was prominent in myths and legends of many ancient cultures.
+A. Sutherland - AncientPages.com - Raven was a prominent figure in the myths and legends of many ancient cultures.
 It was considered a magical and elusive animal that symbolized both good and evil.

 The raven – an uncommonly intelligent bird – was a symbol of hope, according to Suetonius (c.
 69 – after 122 AD), a Roman historian belonging to the equestrian order who wrote during the early Imperial era of the Roman Empire.